-Fellows benefit from a diverse inpatient clinical experience by rotating on the nephrology services at UCSF Medical Center, ZSFG, and the SFVA.
+Fellows benefit from diverse clinical experiences by rotating on the nephrology services at UCSF Health, ZSFG, and the SFVAHCS.

-UCSF Medical Center: Fellows are based at the UCSF Parnassus campus.
+UCSF Health: Fellows are based at the UCSF Parnassus campus.

-- General Nephrology Service: The consult service is split evenly between two fellows, each working one-on-one with a faculty attending nephrologist.
-We do not separate ICU vs. non-ICU, or chronic dialysis vs. non-dialysis consults.
+- Nephrology Consult Service: The consult service is split between two fellows, each working one-on-one with a faculty attending nephrologist.
+We do not separate ICU vs. non-ICU or chronic dialysis vs. non-dialysis consults.

-- Kidney Transplant Rotation: Staffed by a transplant nephrology attending and general nephrology fellow.
-One of the busiest kidney transplant centers in the nation, the UCSF Kidney Transplant Unit (KTU) performs approximately 350 kidney transplants each year.
-General nephrology fellows rotating on the KTU consult service will primarily serve as a consultant for patients with functional kidney allografts admitted for other reasons or patients with other organ transplants and acute kidney injury.
-General nephrology fellows will also see patients with fresh kidney transplants (immediately pre- and post-transplant) on the KTU primary service.
-During their KTU rotations, fellows also see patients at the UCSF Kidney Transplant Clinic, attend weekly kidney transplant lectures, and go to daily biopsy review sessions with our renal pathologists.
+- Kidney Transplant Unit: Staffed by a transplant nephrology attending and general nephrology fellow.
+One of the busiest kidney transplant centers in the nation, the UCSF Kidney Transplant Unit (KTU) performs approximately 375-400 kidney transplants each year.
+General nephrology fellows on the KTU rotation will serve on the KTU primary service and the KTU consult service, seeing patients with functional kidney allografts on other services or patients with other solid-organ transplants who need nephrology consultation.
+Fellows will also see patients in the KTU outpatient clinic, attend weekly kidney transplant lectures, and go to daily biopsy review sessions with our renal pathologists.